Content marketing ROI: How to measure impact and drive results

 3. Calculate your content marketing ROI

-Once you've worked out all the costs and sales related to your content marketing efforts, you can calculate your ROI using this formula:
+Once you've worked out all the costs and sales related to your content marketing efforts, you can calculate content marketing ROI using this formula:

 So, if your total investment in content marketing is $5,000 and the revenue generated from the content is $10,000, your ROI would be 100%.
 This means that you earn two dollars for every dollar you spend on content marketing.